 Unfortunately, the practicality of brushing his teeth may sometimes be more complex.
 Anyone who has tried brushing their dog's teeth will know what I mean!

-However, if you take a very gentle approach, your pup will gradually become used to the feel of a toothbrush in his mouth and will soon learn to quietly sit while you brush.
+However, if you take a very gentle approach, your pup will gradually become used to the feel of a toothbrush in his mouth and will soon learn to sit without squirming while you brush.

-Start brushing your puppy's teeth as early as possible so that he gets used to his teeth and gums being touched as part of his regular grooming routine.
+Start brushing your puppy's teeth as early as possible to help him get used to the feel of his teeth and gums being brushed and massaged as part of his regular grooming routine.

 At first, you may need to persevere, but once you and your pup get used to it, you'll wonder what all the fuss was about!

-Besides being fun, puppy play is an ideal way to give your pup the physical and mental stimulation he needs.
+Besides being fun for all, puppy play is an ideal way to give your pup the physical and mental stimulation he needs.

 Some of our favourite puppy games include; Fetch It, Tug of War (but with caution), Find It!, Hide and Seek, and Chase Me!

-When I've hidden all the treats, I release him and say, 'Go find them,' and he's off like a rocket!
+When I've hidden all the treats, I release him by saying, 'Go find them,' and he's off like a rocket!

 We also play fetch with his ball until one of us gets tired – guess which of us gets tired first?

-Believe it or not, playing games doesn't always come naturally to all puppies; sometimes, they must be taught how to play puppy games!
+Believe it or not, playing games doesn't always come naturally to all puppies; sometimes, they need to learn how to play puppy games!

 Exercise is essential to your puppy's well-being.

 If your puppy has yet to be fully vaccinated, you won't be able to exercise him in your local park.
-However, he must be exercised every day.
+However, he must exercise every day.

 You can do this in lots of ways, for example:

-You can quickly teach your puppy to walk on a leash.
+While you're waiting, you can teach your puppy to walk on a leash in your garden.

 Walkies anyone?